 - Structure sentences so gender does not have to be mentioned

-- Use old job postings as a reference for where to begin, especially if they attracted the right employee
+- Use old effective job postings as a reference for where to begin, especially if they attracted the right employee

 - Company culture should be evident your job and company descriptions.
 Be sure to accurately describe your company’s values, structure and work environment